Ganesh Chaturthi is the celebration of Ganesh's birthday.

 Shiva breathed life back into Ganesh, now with his new elephant head.
 To further appease his wife, Shiva appointed Ganseh as the master of wisdom and remover of obstacle.

-Of all the Hindu Gods, why is Ganesh the only one with all this birthday fanfare?
+Have you been wondering, of all the Hindu Gods, why is Ganesh the only one with all this birthday fanfare?

 Once upon a time, in 1892 (around the time most of our GREAT grandparents were born)...